01. Introduction

 02. MSP Pricing: A Few Questions

-In this comprehensive guide, we will review the key findings from our 2022 Global MSP Benchmark Survey Report and examine what affects the pricing of managed solutions and what MSPs can do to boost profitability in 2022 and beyond.
+In this comprehensive guide, we will review the key findings from our 2023 Global MSP Benchmark Survey Report, examine what affects the pricing of managed solutions and what MSPs can do to boost profitability in 2023 and beyond.

 In this article, we will address many of the questions MSPs and their clients have about how to price managed services such as:

-Let's dive in to get valuable insight into what makes an MSP profitable while still making it the top choice of customers in the market.
+Let's dive in to get valuable insights into what makes an MSP profitable while still making it the top choice of customers in the market.

 How are MSPs paid?

 Pricing is a crucial aspect of an MSP's profitability and revenue, and as such it requires careful consideration.
 Furthermore, MSPs must consider the customer profile and demand patterns before deciding which pricing systems to use.
-A strong pricing model should be suited to your business's current needs while also capable of scaling and adapting to future demands.
+A strong pricing model should be suited to your business's current needs and should also be capable of scaling and adapting to future demands.

 MSPs have a choice of multiple pricing models they can implement to bill clients for their services.
 The pricing model of choice usually varies with industry focus and the region the MSP serves.
 That said, some of the most popular pricing models are: